 It was scary, but it led to more honest communication with my wife.
 I no longer feared expressing the hard stuff because I had a bigger mission in mind now: Me.

-I chose to make me a priority and made honoring myself most important above all, even if it meant that what I expressed would make the other person leave me.
+I chose to make myself a priority and made honoring myself most important above all, even if it meant that what I expressed would make the other person leave me.

 Sure, there’ll be painful moments, but they pass.
 Swallowing upset does not pass, it festers.
 And the results could lead to physical symptoms.